TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 Index

-You might also like Equinox September 22/23
+You might also like UTC &.

-On the equinox, night and day are nearly the same, 12 hours each. more

-UTC &.
 GMT â Same Difference?

 Greenwich Mean Time (GMT) is often interchanged or confused with Coordinated Universal Time (UTC).
 But GMT is a time zone and UTC is a time standard. more

-Time Zones and DST in Europe

-Europe is divided into 4 main time zones that span from UTC +0 hours in western European countries to UTC +3 hours in Belarus and parts of Russia. more
+Add events and times to your own calendar with just 1 click

+Add your results from some of timeanddate.com's services into your own calendar with just a click of one button.
+Services include the Time Zone Converter, Event Time Announcer, and Meeting Planner. more

 Magnetic Declination

 A compass needle doesn't point to the geographical North Pole but to magnetic north.
 Did you know that it usually doesn't point to the magnetic North Pole either? more

+Time Zones and DST in Europe

+Europe is divided into 4 main time zones that span from UTC +0 hours in western European countries to UTC +3 hours in Belarus and parts of Russia. more

 Copyright © Time and Date AS 1995–2016.
 All rights reserved.